The Late Late Toy Show: 2025 edition

-The 2025 edition will broadcast on 5 December 2025, marking the third edition hosted by Kielty and the 50th edition overall and therefore it will be the Toy Show's 50th anniversary.

-On 14 November a 60 second official trailer for the show was released.
+The 2025 edition was broadcast on 5 December 2025, marking the third edition hosted by Kielty and the 50th edition overall and therefore it was the Toy Show's 50th anniversary.
+For the seventh time, the programme was simulcast with Irish sign language interpretation on the RTÉ News channel, as well as audio description for the first time.
+On 14 November, a 60-second official trailer for the show was released.
 It was themed around host Patrick Kielty and a team of toy show astronauts preparing to launch the toy show into orbit.